railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 .. note:: Maximum Quantity

-	You must pay attention to the fact that the maximum quantity is not the maximum you will have in stock.
+	Pay attention to the fact that the maximum quantity is not the maximum you will have in stock.
-	If we take the following situation: a company has 10 pieces of product with a minimum stock rules defined for this product by `Min quantity = 10`, `Max quantity = 30` and `Qty multiple = 12`.
+	If we take the following situation: a company has 10 pieces of product with minimum stock rules defined for this product by `Min quantity = 10`, `Max quantity = 30` and `Qty multiple = 12`.
 If an order of 2 pieces comes, a purchase of 24 pieces order will be executed.
 The first 12 pieces will be ordered to reach the minimum quantity and the other 12 to reach the maximum quantity.
 At the end, the stock of this product will be equal to 32 pieces.

 In a minimum stock rule, when you indicate a warehouse, it suggests a stock location by default in that warehouse.
-You can change that location by default when the scheduler completes, by location and not by warehouse.
+You can change that default location when the scheduler completes.

 .. index::